-Described as an ‘incredible artist’ by the legendary Hans Zimmer upon hearing her orchestral music, Suad is a versatile Jordanian-Canadian composer of Bosnian, Syrian, & Palestinian roots who's fluent in both Western & Middle Eastern music & active in both the film & concert world.
+Described as an ‘incredible artist’ by the legendary Hans Zimmer upon hearing her orchestral music, Suad is a versatile first-generation Jordanian-Canadian composer of Bosnian, Syrian, & Palestinian roots who's fluent in both Western & Middle Eastern music & active in both the film & concert world.
 Her music, described as 'reflective & touching' (BBC), tackles themes of identity, memory, loss, war, diaspora, peace, & coexistence.
-With 30 film credits within the last five years, she scored award-winning features & shorts that screened at festivals like Hot Docs, Edinburgh, Dubai, & Seattle to name a few.
+With almost 40 film credits within the last five years, she scored award-winning features & shorts that screened at festivals like Locarno, Hot Docs, Edinburgh, Dubai, Clérmont -Ferrand, the Red Sea, & Seattle to name a few.

 She raised thousands of dollars for the Syrian Kids Foundation & the Canadian Breast Cancer Foundation through non profit music album sales.
 She was an invited composer to the joint concert between the Orquesta Sinfonica de Bergara & SOS Racismo in the Basque country, raising thousands of euros for El Sistema Greece's children refugee music integration program.

 Suad gave interviews in four languages to BBC, NPR, Der Tagesspiegel, Radio Canada, Mother Jones, Radio Euskadi, & France Info.
 She speaks Arabic, English, French, Spanish, & holds an additional Bachelor in Education.
 She is a Screen Composer's Guild of Canada Board Member, a member of the Alliance for Women Film Composers, & is publicly represented by Core Music Agency.